marian42/wavefunctioncollapse/README.md

 ## Unity project

 To view the project in Unity, import it and download the Postprocessing stack from the Asset Store.
 Alternatively, you can remove the Post Processing Behaviour from the Main Camera.

-## Known issues

-- Sometimes the WFC algorithm fails.
-In this case, you'll see white cubes in the world
-- The generated world is never unloaded, resulting in worse performance if you explore longer